caguirre1378/Data-Analyst-Portfolio/README.md

 Problem 1: Customer Checkout Optimization

-- Objective: Reduce customer balking by optimizing cashier allocation using queueing theory models.
+Objective: Reduce customer balking by optimizing cashier allocation using queueing theory models.

-- Methodology:
+Methodology:

-  - Modeled Poisson arrivals and exponential service times.
+  1. Modeling Customer Behavior: Customer arrivals were modeled as a Poisson process, while service times were assumed to follow an exponential distribution.

-  - Utilized LP to calculate utilization factors and determine the minimum number of cashiers.
+  2. Linear Programming (LP) Analysis: LP was employed to calculate utilization factors and determine the minimum number of cashiers required to meet operational goals.

-  - Verified solutions with simulation to assess robustness.
+  3. Simulation: Simulation modeling was used to validate the LP solution and assess its robustness under various operational scenarios.

-- Outcome: The system requires at least three cashiers working collaboratively to meet operational goals, reducing wait times and ensuring higher customer satisfaction.
+Results: Our analysis revealed that a minimum of three cashiers working collaboratively is necessary to meet operational goals and minimize customer balking.
+This optimized staffing level significantly reduces wait times and enhances overall customer satisfaction.

 Problem 2: Specialty Steak Stocking

-- Objective: Determine the optimal weekly stocking level for steaks to maximize profitability.
+Objective: Determine the optimal weekly stocking level for steaks to maximize profitability.

-- Methodology:

-  - Constructed payoff and regret tables.

-  - Evaluated using expected value, optimistic, and pessimistic criteria.

-  - Performed sensitivity analysis to validate robustness.
+Methodology: We employed a decision-analytic approach to assess various stocking levels.
+Payoff and regret tables were constructed to visualize the potential outcomes and associated costs.
+To select the optimal stocking level, we utilized three decision criteria: expected value, optimistic, and pessimistic.
+Sensitivity analysis was conducted to evaluate the model's robustness under varying demand conditions.

-- Outcome: Optimal order quantity is 35 pounds per week, achieving an expected weekly profit of $79 under the expected value criterion.
+Results: The analysis indicated that an optimal weekly order quantity of 35 pounds maximizes expected weekly profit at $79.
+This decision is based on the expected value criterion and is supported by sensitivity analysis, which confirmed its robustness under various demand scenarios.

 Problem 3: Profitability of a New Product

-- Objective: Simulate profitability under varying cost scenarios.
+Objective: Simulate profitability under varying cost scenarios.

-- Methodology:

-  - Conducted 20 random trials for cost variables.

-  - Calculated mean profit, standard deviation, and confidence intervals.

-  - Assessed criteria for product launch.
+Methodology: A Monte Carlo simulation was conducted with 20 random trials to account for uncertainty in key cost variables: unit cost, fixed cost, and selling price.
+For each trial, the profit per unit was calculated, considering a fixed demand of 1000 units.
+The mean profit per unit, standard deviation, and 95% confidence interval were determined from the simulation results.

-- Outcome: The mean profit per unit was $6.90, with a standard deviation of $2.27, validating the product’s potential to meet profitability criteria.
+Results: The mean profit per unit was estimated to be $6.90, with a standard deviation of $2.27.
+The 95% confidence interval for the mean profit per unit was between $4.46 and $9.34.
+Based on these findings, the new product has the potential to meet profitability criteria and is recommended for launch, subject to further analysis and risk assessment.

 Problem 4: Copier Selection for a Law Office

-- Objective: Evaluate costs and operational efficiency of two copier options for a law office.
+Objective: Evaluate costs and operational efficiency of two copier options for a law office.

-- Methodology:

-  - Calculated hourly costs for lease and employee wages.

-  - Applied LP to compare costs across scenarios.

-- Outcome: The high-speed copier was selected for its efficiency and cost-effectiveness, saving $11.20 daily compared to the regular copier.
+Methodology: We calculated the hourly costs associated with leasing each copier option and employee wages for operation.
+Linear Programming (LP) was then employed to compare the total costs across various scenarios, considering factors such as print volume, speed, and maintenance requirements.

+Results: After a comprehensive analysis, the high-speed copier emerged as the most cost-effective option.
+This selection resulted in a daily cost savings of $11.20 compared to the regular copier.
+This significant cost reduction can be attributed to the high-speed copier's increased efficiency and reduced operational time.

 Problem 5: Patent Infringement Lawsuit Decision

-- Objective: Decide between settling or going to trial in a patent dispute.
+Objective: Decide between settling or going to trial in a patent dispute.

-- Methodology:

-  - Constructed a decision tree with expected monetary values (EMV).

-  - Evaluated probabilities and costs for both scenarios.
+Methodology: A decision tree analysis was conducted to evaluate the expected monetary value (EMV) of each option.
+This involved estimating the probabilities and costs associated with various outcomes, including:

+- Settlement: The potential costs of a settlement, including legal fees and licensing fees.

+- Trial: The potential costs of a trial, including legal fees, expert witness fees, and potential damages.

-Outcome: Going to trial yielded a higher EMV ($1.8 million vs. $1.5 million), making it the recommended choice.
+Results: After careful analysis of the decision tree, it was determined that proceeding to trial yielded a higher EMV ($1.8 million) compared to settling ($1.5 million).
+Therefore, based on the expected financial outcomes, it is recommended to proceed with the lawsuit.

 Problem 6: Machine Assignment for Aircraft Part Manufacturing

-- Objective: Assign machinists to machines to minimize production time.
+Objective: Assign machinists to machines to minimize production time.

-- Methodology:
-  - Used BILP to assign machinists based on skill and availability.

-  - Optimized assignments under constraints like certification and workload distribution.
+Methodology: A Binary Integer Linear Programming (BILP) model was developed to assign machinists to machines based on their skills and availability.
+The model accounted for constraints such as machinist certifications and workload distribution.

-Outcome: The optimal assignment achieved a total production time of 100 minutes.
+Results: The optimized assignment schedule, derived from the BILP model, resulted in a total production time of 100 minutes.
+This represents a significant reduction in production time compared to previous manual assignment methods.

 **Usage Instructions:**